Cheap winter getaways

 Some of us need a bargain.
 Some of us just like them.
 But we all need to get away occasionally, especially when cabin fever strikes in winter.

-You also can snowshoe from a yurt in the Upper Peninsula, help decorate a mansion in Milwaukee and hit the museums in Chicago.
+You also can snowshoe from a yurt in the Upper Peninsula, hit the museums in Chicago and track wolves in Wisconsin.

 Skiing and snowshoeing on the St. Croix